deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "We did!" the female enthused, echoed by an assenting rumble from her counterpart.

-"If you need any help getting that stuff onto the shuttle…"
+"If you need any help getting that stuff onto the shuttle..."

 The aliens tested the suitcases, assured him that everything was fine, and retreated up the ramp, wishing him fond farewells and promising to try the wine at their first opportunity.

 Levaughn had already handed the relay off to the technicians and engineers, who were bustling it towards the communications building as fast as they could without jolting it.
-"That seemed…to go smoothly." he observed, bringing his exquisitely plucked eyebrows together in a frown.
+"That seemed...to go smoothly." he observed, bringing his exquisitely plucked eyebrows together in a frown.

 "You're not a believer in smooth business transactions, Levaughn?"
 Moses asked him, wryly.

 "*So* not."
 Levaughn retorted, rolling his eyes.
 "Daddy always told me, there's always a catch."

 Moses chuckled, and looked up at the shuttle as it lurched into the air and away.
 "Why introduce a catch where it's not needed?
-All that stuff cost me…what, a few hundred dollars?
+All that stuff cost me...what, a few hundred dollars?
 My investment portfolio made that much just standing here.
-And in return…"
+And in return..."

 "We can talk to the galaxy."